teamviewer/AD-Connector/README.md

 ## Download

-You can download the AD-Connector package from [releases page](https://github.com/teamviewer/AD-Connector/releases).
+You can download the AD Connector package from [releases page](https://github.com/teamviewer/AD-Connector/releases).

 ## Configuration